-We came across this powerful story that serves as another powerful reminder on why we should care about what happens to our old electronic equipment.
-Just outside of Ghana’s largest city is a toxic slum located on one of the most polluted bodies of water on the planet.
+We came across this powerful story as another reminder of why we should care about what happens to our old electronic equipment.
+Just outside of Ghana’s largest city is a toxic slum located on one of the planet’s most polluted bodies of water.
 Peter Klein took a group of graduate students to learn more about this place and to meet with Mike Anane, a local journalist who has been following the boys who work in the dump.

 “I’m trying to get some ownership labels,” Anane tells reporters.
 “I’m collecting them because you need them as evidence.
 You need to tell the world where these things are coming from.
 You have to prove it.
 Now, just look,” he says, pointing to an old computer with the label: “School District of Philadelphia.”